 Science Village Scandinavia

-Lund University, Lund Municipality and Region Skåne have together established Science Village Scandinavia to support the development of infrastructure for the two new research facilities.
+Lund University, City of Lund and Region Skåne have together established Science Village Scandinavia to support the development of infrastructure for the two new research facilities.
 The area will have a strong international character and focus on sustainable urban development.

 maxlab [at] maxlab [dot] lu [dot] se (MAX-lab general email enquiries )

 christoph [dot] quitmann [at] maxlab [dot] lu [dot] se